vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 Tanzu GemFire handles reads and writes differently in partitioned regions with redundancy:

 * Read Operations: Tanzu GemFire first attempts to read from the local cache if the data is available.
-If not, it retrieves the data from another member that holds a copy typically chosen at random.
+If not, it retrieves the data from another member that holds a copy, typically chosen at random.
 This approach supports efficient scaling for read-heavy workloads across multiple members.
   For example, in the figure below, M1 is reading keys A, C, and D. It retrieves A from its local cache, while C and D are fetched from other members that hold those keys, selected at random.
   ![HA-PR](images/image4.png)